eikehmueller/ma32070/lectures/Prerequisites.md

 ### Linear Algebra
 I expect you to be familiar with fundamental concepts of linear algebra: for example, you should know how to manipulate matrices and vectors, know what eigenvalues and eigenvectors are and understand under which conditions a matrix is invertible.

+### Numerical analysis
+We will use several basic concepts that you have come across in your Numerical Analsys lecture, in particular:

+* Interpolation of functions with [Lagrange polynomials](https://mathworld.wolfram.com/LagrangeInterpolatingPolynomial.html)
+* Numerical quadrature with the [Gauss-Legendre method](https://mathworld.wolfram.com/Legendre-GaussQuadrature.html)

 ### References
 The following references might be useful for further reading.
 You are not expected to study this material in detail, but they might be helpful as a reference and if you want to deepen your understanding further.